Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ```

 Now that we dumped the hashes of both the local accounts we are able to log into the machine using the NT hash in combination with evil-winrm.
-In this case i used the NT hash of the domain administrator user.
+In this case I used the NT hash of the domain administrator user.

 ```bash
 evil-winrm -i 10.10.11.222 -u Administrator -H de1afe0f24c54d8f8688ab8aa59cd587